Staff Senate Procedures, .pdf, Oct. 16, 2017

-3. Serve as historian by maintaining Staff Senate archives.
+3. Serve as a historian by maintaining Staff Senate archives.

 4. Edit and maintain the communication plan set forth by the Staff Senate Executive Committee.

-5. Maintain electronic constituency list(s) of all staff by administrative unit with assistance of UNT System Information Technology Shared Services (ITSS).
+5. Maintain electronic constituency list(s) of all staff by the administrative unit with the assistance of UNT System Information Technology Shared Services (ITSS).

 6. Perform other such duties as associated with this office or deemed appropriate by the chair.

 1. Serve in an advisory capacity to the Executive Committee.